farirpgs/fari-community/README.md

-# Fari Games
+# Fari Community

-Home of the https://fari.games website
+Home of the https://fari-community website

 # Getting Started